 PRELUDE PROJECTS INTRODUCES EMERGING ARTISTS ENTERING THE CONTEMPORARY CONVERSATION AND THOSE WHO HAVE INCREASINGLY PRONOUNCED VOICES IN IT.

 Funding is sourced to facilitate exhibitions, commissioned works and artist residencies, to encourage new and necessary ideas to further the conversations in the visual and performing art disciplines.

 Prelude Projects’ programming is sponsored by Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of The Prelude Projects Fund must be made payable to “Fractured Atlas” only and are tax-deductible to the extent permitted by law.

 FOUNDER + DIRECTOR :: JENNIFER CARVALHO

 Carvalho holds a Masters in Modern and Contemporary Art from Christie's.
 She has served on the Young Patrons fundraising auxiliary boards of the Fine Arts Museums of San Francisco (de Young Museum + the Legion of Honor) and the Museum of Art and Design (MAD) in New York.

 Her singular point-of-view when curating exhibitions is informed by the aesthetics and atmosphere of her classical foundation.
-Through Prelude Projects, Carvalho works to fund new works and collaborations between the visual and performing arts that reconsider distinctions between disciplines and signal where these art forms can go, together.
+Through Prelude Projects, Carvalho endeavors to fund new works and collaborations between visual and performing artists that reconsider distinctions between their disciplines and signal where these art forms can go, together.